 Further, NSW is the only state in Australia without stand-alone Aboriginal cultural heritage legislation.

 Public feedback from a reform model released by the NSW Government in 2013 revealed general support for the principles of that model, but there were wide ranging and often contrasting views about detailed design elements.
-After several years of consultation and carefully considering this feedback, we have developed a proposed new system for managing and conserving Aboriginal cultural heritage.
+After several years of consultation and carefully considering this feedback, we have developed a proposed new system for managing and conserving Aboriginal cultural heritage which is reflected in the draft Aboriginal Cultural Heritage Bill 2018.

 The proposed new system aims to fulfil the NSW Government’s commitment to deliver stand-alone legislation that respects and conserves Aboriginal cultural heritage for current and future generations.
 It also aims to recognise Aboriginal custodianship and ensure Aboriginal people have the authority to makes decisions about Aboriginal cultural heritage, while providing clear and consistent processes for economic and social development in New South Wales.